 Are some types of training ineligible for COJG grants?

-Training programs will not receive funding assistance if:
+Training programs will not receive funding assistance in the following circumstances:

 What impacts/results must the training provide?